mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

     }
     ```

-4. Save your HTML and CSS files and reload the page in a web browser.
+4. Save your HTML and CSS files and reload the HTML page in a web browser.

 The level one heading at the top of the document is now red.
 Congratulations — you have successfully applied CSS to an HTML document.